cheminfo/eln-docs/docs/30_structural_analysis/nmr/view-and-assign-nmr-spectra/README.md

 - P2: assignment of a second minor product
 - P3: assignment of a third minor product

-bz double clicking on the signal of interest.
-Reference, solvent, impurity and standard will not be taken into account for the integral sum.
+by double-clicking on the signal of interest.
+Reference, solvent, impurity, and standard will not be taken into account for the integral sum.

 ![](images/range.png)